ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

     It is generally impossible to get a smooth variation across the separatrix due to the relatively simple core plasma prescription in OEDGE.
 For our scenario, we have constant conditions along the core rings.
 Therefore a seamless transition in plasma density across the separatrix at the outboard midplane would mean there is a discontinuity everywhere else.
 This is because the plasma along the SOL field lines changes according to the 1D fluid equations.
 The best we can do is to keep the discontinuity to a minimum, either by continually finetuning our solution or shifting the experimental data within its error.
 We don't focus too much on this here, but it is always an option.

+At this point we may consider our background plasma sufficiently constrained.
+It is clearly not perfect: the temperature still overshoots the RCP and Thomson scattering data some, the density doesn't agree as well with Thomson scattering, and the divertor Thomson scattering seems to indicate higher densitiles than what OEDGE is producing.
+It may be possible to improve agreement by continuing to mess with the SOL 22 options or manipulating the experimental data further, but this can be time consuming.
+If better agreement is implortant to your study, try and obtain it!
+For the purposes of this guide we will consider ourselves finsihed with the background plasma and will move on to simulating the transport of tungsten in this background plasma.